Hi everyone! Here is a post sharing how I decorated this second-hand mirror with paint and decoupage.

 You can use wallpaper, wrapping paper, napkins and you can even buy sheets of paper in local craft shops.

 They do amazing napkins and I used another set I got on these lanterns.

 Here is an example of wrapping paper.

-This table I decoupaged with wrapping paper I got in local craft shop.
+This table I decoupaged with wrapping paper I got in the local craft shop.

-I peel back the napkin so its one ply.
-Most napkins are three ply so pull napkin apart to get one thin layer.
+I peel back the napkin so it’s one ply.
+Most napkins are three-ply so pull the napkin apart to get one thin layer.

-Put a light coating of pva glue were you would like your print to be.
+Put a light coating of PVA glue where you would like your print to be.

 Place your napkin on your piece.

 Now the trick for no wrinkles!